Nexis-Network/homepage/content/docs/manage/endpoints.md

 ### List compute endpoints with the API

-The following Exzo Network API method lists compute endpoints for the specified project.
-A compute endpoint belongs to a Exzo Network project.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/listprojectendpoints).
+The following Nexis Network API method lists compute endpoints for the specified project.
+A compute endpoint belongs to a Nexis Network project.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/listprojectendpoints).

 ```text
 GET /projects/{project_id}/endpoints